MusicBotH/Discord.JS-Bot-with-Full-Command-Handler-Database-System-and-More/README.md

 			"prefix": "-",
 			"token": "INSERT TOKEN"
 		}
+		 Also be sure to create a folder called "images"
 		 I know there's other open source bots like Bastion or Xiao, but FroSkid is easy to use bot and it isn't complicated.

 		 Fro#7704